anchore/anchore-charts/stable/enterprise/README.md

 ### Migrating to the Anchore Enterprise Helm Chart

-This guide provides steps for transitioning from an Anchore Engine Helm chart deployment to the updated Anchore Enterprise Helm chart, a necessary step for users planning to upgrade to Anchore Enterprise version 5.0.0 or later.
+This guide provides steps for transitioning from an Anchore Engine Helm chart deployment to the updated Anchore Enterprise Helm chart, a necessary step for users planning to upgrade to Anchore Enterprise version v5.0.0 or later.

   > :warning: **Warning**: The values file used by the Anchore Enterprise Helm chart is different from the one used by the Anchore Engine Helm chart.
 Make sure to convert your existing values file accordingly.

 A [migration script](https://github.com/anchore/anchore-charts/tree/main/scripts) is available to automate the conversion of your Anchore Engine values file to the new Enterprise format.
+A usage example is provided below.

 #### Migration Prerequisites

-- **Anchore Version**: Ensure that your current deployment is running Anchore Enterprise version 4.9.0 or higher.
+- **Anchore Version**: Ensure that your current deployment is running Anchore Enterprise version 4.9.0 or higher (but not v5.0.0+).

 - **PostgreSQL Version**: You need PostgreSQL version 13 or higher.
 For upgrading your existing PostgreSQL installation, refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/13/upgrading.html).
+Database migration help is provided below.
   > **Note:** This chart deploys PostgreSQL 13 by default.

 - **Runtime Environment**: Docker or Podman must be installed on the machine where the migration will run.